XiaoxiaLin/realxdeal/README.md

 The uploaded files and the logs are not persisted on Heroku, because this app is using [free dynos](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 In the real scenario, any files that require permanence should be written to S3, or any persistent storage.

+# Task3: Productionization

+Please see the jupyter notebook in Task3 folder.

 # Rationale

 I decided to use Docker for the tasks becuase I wanted the solution to be portable, easy to deliver, and simple for other users to run locally on their own machines without needing to install dependencies or deploy infrastructure.